RayHightower/rayhightower.github.octo-broken/source/_posts/2014-01-04-beaglebone-black-ubuntu-ruby-rails-part-2.markdown

 ---
 {% imgcap right /images/ruby-rails-ubuntu-beaglebone-black.png Ruby.
 Rails.
 Ubuntu.
 BeagleBone Black. %}

-The first episode of this series shows [how to install Ubuntu on the BeagleBone Black](/blog/2014/01/02/beaglebone-black-ubuntu-part-1/).
+Episode one of this series shows [how to install Ubuntu on the BeagleBone Black](/blog/2014/01/02/beaglebone-black-ubuntu-part-1/).
 This post covers the installation of the Ubuntu GUI, Ruby, and Rails.

 Node.js bonus: Rails requires a JavaScript runtime, and Node.js offered the quickest way to fulfill this requirement.
 Details appear within.